sarahlikeshiny/project-1/README.md

 <h3>Unsolved Problems </h3>
 * The game is currently not responsive, therefore not optimised for small screens
 * The code is not namespaced
+* The code has not been translated to es6 or minified.

 <h3>Challenges </h3>
 The most challenging game logic to solve was to match the user guesses with the random word and to display the correct guesses in the appropriate position in the word.
 I achieved this creating an array of correct characters and looping through this array to find matching letters, and then making this array into a string in order to display it.